 ‘Correlation’ term refers to the handling of dynamic values coming from the server.
-These dynamic values are the unique values which are generated by the server for security purpose like the session ID, authorization token etc. In some cases, dynamic values also refer to the web content like values in a drop-down list, calendar date, item ID, product ID, order number etc. Through correlation, you can capture these dynamic values and pass in the subsequent requests.
+These dynamic values are the unique values which are generated by the server for security purposes like the session ID, authorization token etc. In some cases, dynamic values also refer to the web content like values in a drop-down list, calendar date, item ID, product ID, order number etc. Through correlation, you can capture these dynamic values and pass them in the subsequent requests.
 This is the basic concept of ‘Correlation’ or ‘Handling of Dynamic Values’ in JMeter.

 Why do we need to correlate the dynamic values?

 To get the answer to this question, firstly you need to understand what exactly happens at the time of script recording, script replay and after correlating the dynamic values.